BAP Puno: Construction

 The Peruvian government led by Ramón Castilla ordered Yapura and her sister ship Yavari in 1861.
 In 1862 Thames Ironworks on the River Thames built the iron-hulled Yavari and Yapura under contract to the James Watt Foundry of Birmingham.
 The ships were designed as combined cargo, passenger and gunboats for the Peruvian Navy.
 Puno has her original 60 hp two-cylinder steam engine, which is fuelled with dried llama dung.

 The ships were built in "knock down" form; that is, they were assembled with bolts and nuts at the shipyard, dismantled into thousands of parts small enough to transport, and shipped to their final destination to be assembled with rivets and launched on the lake.
 The kits for the two ships consisted of a total 2,766 pieces between them.
 Each piece was no more than 3.5. cwt—what a mule could carry(C. 177 kg)—because the railway from the Pacific Ocean port of Arica went only 40 mi, as far as Tacna.
 From there pack mules had to carry them the remaining 220 mi to Puno on the lake.

 The original British contractor got the parts to Tacna but failed to complete the section of the journey with mules.
 This was not resumed until 1868 and Yapura was not launched until 1873.

-The Peruvian Corporation will carry out two important remodelings to the original ship, between 1927 and 1929 it will operate an elevation of its prop, taking care not to spoil its gauge; and in 1956 he changed his old engine for a Paxman Ricardo of English manufacture (1948) with 12 cylinders in V, with a power of 410 HP allowing him a speed of 10 knots.
+The Peruvian Corporation carried out two important remodellings to the original ship: between 1927 and 1929 it elevated the propeller, taking care not to spoil its gauge; and in 1956 it changed the old engine for a Paxman Ricardo of English manufacture (1948) with 12 cylinders in V, with a power of 410 HP allowing a speed of 10 knots.